GROUTING YOUR HANDMADE ENCAUSTIC CEMENT TILES (GENERAL)

-- if clé encaustic cement tiles are pre-polished and pre-sealed, why do I have to use a grout release? clé is pleased to offer cement tiles that are pre-polished and pre-sealed. if you have witnessed the difference in cement tiles without this hand-rubbed finish, you know that clé cement tiles’ smooth finish helps our tiles through transportation blemishes and the first stages of installation care.
-HOWEVER, grouts are very problematic to cement tiles and taking extra care against staining is essential to success. please be sure to ALWAYS use grout release.
+- if clé encaustic cement tiles are pre-polished and pre-sealed, why do I have to use a grout release? clé is pleased to offer cement tiles that are pre-polished and pre-sealed. if you have witnessed the difference in cement tiles without this hand-rubbed finish, you know that clé cement tiles’ smooth finish helps our tiles through transportation blemishes and the first stages of installation care. a grout release is essential to cement installation success. please be sure to ALWAYS use grout release.

 GENERAL GROUTING TIPS

-below are our general grouting tips to insure a great outcome for your beautiful installation
+below are our general grouting tips to ensure a great outcome for your beautiful installation

 - once your mortar bed is sufficiently dried/cured, sweep your floor thoroughly, removing all loose and gritty particles. (this step should be done no sooner than 3 days and no later than 7 days)